rk-ak/gd-scrape-eff/README.md

 Here, we will see an R script, which extract the company reviews on Glassdoor very efficiently.

-It tries to read all reviews of a company one after the other, and extracts only the required details or fields.
+First, it tries to read all reviews of a company one after the other, and extracts only the required details or fields.

+Second, it cleans the extracted reviews for further analysis like sentiment analysis and NLP - natural language processing.

-The R script is provided in a separate file.
+The R scripts for the above tasks are provided in two separate files.